Nationally recognized academics, sports programs drive enrollment at University of Dayton

-DAYTON, Ohio (WDTN) – The University of Dayton’s admissions department says campus is busy with prospective students this time of year.
-Most of them having applied and received an acceptance letter already.
+DAYTON, Ohio (WDTN) – The University of Dayton’s admissions department says campus is busy with prospective students this time of year, with most of them having applied and received an acceptance letter already.

 Rob Durkle, associate vice president of enrollment management, said he travels around the country on behalf of the university.
 He says the university is getting a lot of attention for its successful basketball season.

-“I think the first thing I hear is about Dayton basketball, so there’s a lot of people wanting to know more about maybe who are we going to play in the NCAA, where can they get tickets,” said
+“I think the first thing I hear is about Dayton basketball, so there’s a lot of people wanting to know more about maybe who are we going to play in the NCAA, where can they get tickets,” he said.

 Durkel said this year’s applicant pool was among their highest yet.
 More students are putting down deposits than this same time last year.
 However, these numbers may not be due to the basketball program’s success.